 Is MVC Dead?
 I don't think so!

-Within the last 2 years I was in charge of developing a responsive web-based Line of business UI that would compliment an existing WPF UI that used the MVVM pattern.
-The mission was to reproduce the desktop experience on the web while reusing all the business and validation logic that was developed for the WPF UI.
-The new web based application needed to be responsive so that all functionality could be accessible by any device while maintaining a great user experience.
-Let me take you through the thought process and the design decisions we made as a team to accomplish this mission.
-Is MVC dead?
-I don’t think so.
-Let me explain.
+Recently I came across a discussion that asked the question "Is MVC Dead?".
+It took me a bit by surprise.
+Over the last two years I was in charge of developing a responsive web-based line-of-business UI that would complement our existing Windows UI built with WPF (Windows Presentation Foundation) which uses the MVVM (model–view–viewmodel) pattern.
+The mission was to reproduce the powerful desktop experience in a web browser while reusing all the business and validation logic that was developed for the Windows UI.
+The new web-based application needed to be responsive, maintaining a great user experience with all functionality on any sized device.
+I did this with great success using ASP.Net MVC (model-view-controller).
+In all my experience and with all the people I worked with; – "Is MVC Dead?"
+No, I don't think so.
+Let me explain by taking you through the thought process and the design decisions we made as a team to accomplish this mission.

 - For validation logic, we use attributes on the properties defined in our entities.
-During the development of our WPF UI, we created a bunch of validation attributes that can simply be added to properties in the entity.
+During the development of our WPF UI, we created validation attributes that can be easily added to properties in the entity.
 By creating wrappers around the WPF controls, we were able to build in some really cool intelligence that gave the user feedback based on the specific validation attributes.
-We even started using attributes to centralize how information was displayed to a user, which led us to group our attributes into 2 categories: Display and Validation.
+We even started using attributes to centralize how information was displayed to a user, which led us to group our attributes into either Display or Validation attributes.
 The power of these attributes is that they are centralized and data can be validated on the client as well as on the server.
-You just can’t assume the services will be called by a UI that has properly validated the data.
+As a developer, I would not want to assume the services will be called by a UI that has properly validated the data.

 Is MVC dead?
 I don’t think so.